To increase/decrease the font:

 In May of 2014, Barrier-Free Manitoba began the next stage of work - ensuring the timely and effective implementation of the AMA.
 Click here for more details of on our current work.

 Barrier-Free Manitoba has been and continues to be led by a Steering Committee with members spanning Manitoba's disability communities.
-The founding and current members of the Steering Committee and, where applicable, their organizational affiliations are:
+The members of the Steering Committee and, where applicable, their organizational affiliations are:

 - Dale Kendel